 sudo apt update

-sudo apt install --only-upgrade yandex-browser-stable -y
+sudo apt install --only-upgrade yandex-browser-stable yandex-browser-beta yandex-browser-corporate -y

-Remove Yandex Browser on Ubuntu
+Remove Yandex Browser Packages from Ubuntu

-sudo apt purge --autoremove yandex-browser-stable -y
+sudo apt purge yandex-browser-stable yandex-browser-beta yandex-browser-corporate -y

 Remove the Yandex Browser Repository from Ubuntu